contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/06_manage/01_connectors.md

 ![Create a connector with a standalone agent](images/create-standalone-agent-connector.jpg "Create a connector with a standalone agent")

-A Connector has the same properties as a [web API](/technical-resources/apispark/guide/create/overview "Web API") except that a Connector is not hosted by the APISpark platform.
+A Connector has the same properties as a [web API](/documentation/cloud/guide/create/overview "Web API") except that a Connector is not hosted by Restlet Cloud.

-With a Connector you can also document your web API as with a [Descriptor](/technical-resources/apispark/guide/document/overview "Descriptor").
+With a Connector you can also document your web API as with a [Descriptor](/documentation/cloud/guide/document/overview "Descriptor").

-Once you have created a Connector, you can [configure it and install the Remote Agent](/technical-resources/apispark/guide/manage/remote-agent "Remote Agent") in your Information System (if you choose the standalone agent configuration), and that's all.
+Once you have created a Connector, you can [configure it and install the Remote Agent](/documentation/cloud/guide/manage/remote-agent "Remote Agent") in your Information System (if you choose the standalone agent configuration), and that's all.
  Your web API has new features inside without writing a line of code!

 ## Add a format to a representation